verdigris/splat/doc/audio_formats.rst

 :py:meth:`splat.data.Fragment.open` and :py:meth:`splat.data.Fragment.save`:

 ``saf``
   The Splat Audio Fragment file format is primarily made to export and import Fragment objects without loosing any of the original samples precision.
 By default, they contain floating point samples with the native sample width.
 It's also possible to explicitely specify the sample width which may result in a conversion between 32-bit and 64-bit types with potential loss of precision.
 The ``saf`` format is useful when building complex splats to avoid having to regenerate everything from scratch each time the code is run, or to share some data across other splats.
-There is currently no known programme to play these files directly, although it's quite easy to import one into a Fragment and export it again as WAV.
+There is currently no known program to play these files directly, although it's quite easy to import one into a Fragment and export it again as WAV.

 ``wav``
   This is for standard WAV audio files.
 It uses the standard ``wave`` Python module.
 Any sample width value supported by the library can be used when saving into a WAV file, but only 8-bit and 16-bit integer samples can be used when opening a WAV file in Splat.

 Extra file formats with ``audiotools``